-Large amounts of rain falling in a short period of time can result in rising water in Lake Lanier or other low lying areas.
-Should this occur, all individuals should be moved away from the lake and other low lying areas until the danger has passed.
+Large amounts of rain falling in a short period of time can result in rising water in creeks, streams and low-lying areas.
+Should this occur, all individuals should be moved away from creeks and other low-lying areas until the danger has passed.
 Under no circumstances should creeks or streams be entered or crossed on foot or by vehicle until they return to their normal state.
 Roadways or areas covered by water should not be entered or crossed by vehicles.